colinmollenhour/haproxy-service/README.md

 #### Logging

-Rsyslog is installed in order to provide syslog messages from haproxy on stdout.
-It can be disabled by setting the `RSYSLOG` environment variable to `n`.
-In order to use it your HAProxy config should look like something like this:

-    global
-      log 127.0.0.1 local0 notice

-    defaults
-      log global
+HAProxy 1.9+ supports direct to stdout/stderr logging so rsyslog was removed.

+#### User

+This container runs as `root` rather than `haproxy` as it must write over the config file while running.

-#### Examples
+#### Usage

-Run directly:
+Run the image directly by mounting the config file as a volume:

     $ docker run \
       -e SERVICE_HOSTNAME=tasks.galera \
       -e UPDATE_FREQUENCY=10 \
-      -v /foo/galera-haproxy.cfg.tpl:/etc/haproxy.cfg.tpl \
+      -v /path/to/your/haproxy.cfg.tpl:/etc/haproxy.cfg.tpl:ro \
-      colinmollenhour/haproxy-service
+      colinmollenhour/haproxy-service:2.6-alpine

-Or as a new image:
+Or build the config into the image:

-    FROM colinmollenhour/haproxy-service
+    FROM colinmollenhour/haproxy-service:2.6-alpine
-    COPY galera-haproxy.cfg.tpl /etc/haproxy.cfg.tpl
+    COPY haproxy.cfg.tpl /etc/haproxy.cfg.tpl
-    ENV SERVICE_HOSTNAME tasks.galera
+    ENV SERVICE_HOSTNAME my-service
-    ENV UPDATE_FREQUENCY 10
+    ENV UPDATE_FREQUENCY 5

+See the `samples/` directory for basic examples.

 #### Template Format